matte21/line-solver/README.md

 ```
 lineStart
 ```
-The last command is required at the beginning of every MATLAB session.
+The lineStart command will be required at the beginning of every MATLAB session.
 You can now use LINE.

-For example, to solve a basic M/M/1 queue analytically, type:
+For example, to solve a basic M/M/1 queue, type:
 ```
 model = Network('M/M/1');
 source = Source(model, 'mySource');